How does the Ecoegg laundry egg work?

 As the Laundry Egg does not contain any soap agents, it leaves almost no residue on your clothes.
 Therefore, the rinse cycle can be significantly reduced, saving water, time and electricity.
 Some machines have a ‘rinse hold’ button, which, when pressed, skips the rinse cycle.
 If you can’t cut-out the rinse cycle, this will not affect the Laundry Egg, you just will not be saving on water and energy.

-Is the Laundry Egg manufactured from environmentally friendly materials and made in an environmentally friendly way?
+Is the Laundry Egg environmentally friendly and ethically sourced?

-Is the Laundry Egg safe to use with sensitive skin including babies’ skin?
+Is the ecoegg Laundry Egg safe to use with sensitive skin including babies skin?